phil-m-kopp/phil-m-kopp.github.io/docs/articles/posts/tech/how-To-website-blog-personal-brand/blog-personal-brand.md

 ### Custom domain + email + SSL

-- Presenting your personal blog/brand on your domain named after you simply looks more professional
+- Presenting your personal blog/brand on your **domain named after you simply looks more professional**
-- top level domain doesn't matter much: country specific domains like *.de* only have a slight local advantage.
+- **top level domain doesn't matter much**: country specific domains like *.de* only have a **slight local advantage**.
 Though hosting an international site in English on a *.com* domain isn't wrong either
-- if you go for a *.com* domain, you might also be able to get a cheap bundle offer (e.g. *.de* + *.com*) for very little additional cost with a domain for your country
+- if you go for a *.com* domain, you might also be able to get a **cheap bundle offer** (e.g. *.de* + *.com*) for very little additional cost with a domain for your country
 - afaik [hosting.de](https://www.hosting.de/domains/) is providing the cheapest *.de* domains
-- the domain should come with a SSL certificate, ideally a wildcard certificate extending to subdomains
+- the domain should come **with a SSL certificate**, ideally a wildcard certificate extending to subdomains, as encrypting web traffic this way is so expected nowadays that **you'll even rank lower SEO-wise** for not having one even if your site is basically completely static
 - while receiving emails might be possible via a redirect of mails from your domain to your private **email account, for replying** from your domain you either need an email server or account with your hoster - best just get it **in a bundle with the domain**
-- if you are comfortable to commit (after 1 year discount), getting a domain for the next 10 years in advance comes at a good discount e.g. at [namecheap.com](https://www.namecheap.com/)
+- if you are comfortable to commit (after 1 year discount), **getting a domain for** the next 10 **years in advance comes at a good discount** e.g. at [namecheap.com](https://www.namecheap.com/)

-### Setup and maintenance
+### Setup, Maintenance & Editing

 - **Publishing platforms are the easiest** here in any regard here.
 While CMSs might be easier so setup than more involved SSGs, CMSs like an **elaborate WordPress setup can be more effort to maintain than a simple SSG solution**

-### Backend
+- as **SSGs** are normal software projects, you can use your **favourite editor incl. extensions** and get a particularly comfortable experience if you choose a framework that uses a familar technology like JS
+    - as SSG sites are just code, it's a the very least possible to e.g. use a Regex change the text color of a certain word or alter image captions on your whole site in a certain way in mere seconds - that usually not easily possible with CMSs via their WYSIWYG editors where you would usually need to edit each page/document individually without special plugins (if they exist).
+Tech-savy users could of course just edit the page HTML locally, but that's still a bit more cumbersome than if your usual workflow is editing Markdown files like with SSGs
+- if you host e.g. on GitHub/GitLab, you can also edit your content with their built-in **web editors incl. (live-)previews** or even 3rd-party editors like [Dillinger](https://dillinger.io/)
+- it's noteworthy that for **CMS** e.g. for WordPress **plugins** like [WD GitHuber MD](https://wordpress.org/plugins/wp-githuber-md/) usually exist that enable you to **mainly work with Markdown files**

+### Backend, Forms & Data Security

-- Having a SSG solution with **no backend and DB is totally possible, reduces cost, maintenance effort and security attack vectors** while realising e.g. forms is still easily possible via 3rd-party providers. **3rd-party replacement solutions come with privacy issues and possibly suboptimal UX however** (e.g. need to login to comment).
+- Having a SSG solution with **no backend and DB is totally possible, scalabe, reduces cost, maintenance effort and security attack vectors** while **realising user interaction** e.g. forms is still easily **possible via 3rd-party providers**
+- the security and scalability aspect is really interesting: without backend/DB:
+    - you can't really easily run out of compute power or run into latency issues, especially since SSG sites can almost be fully cached, so **hosting stays cheap, scaling is easy and no DDoS** attacks to fear about
+    - no public endpoint attacks, network intrusion, SQL injection, user credentials to protect, usual dependency vulnarabilities to worry about since code is only responsible for generating your static side and doesn't run after build
+    - so especially with document-based SSGs, to **only way really get hacked and be solely responsible for it is to have compromised login credentials to your hoster or 3rd-party services** and then data being extracted or e.g. malicious scripts directly being commited to your repo
+- **3rd-party** replacement **solutions** come with **privacy issues and possibly suboptimal UX** however especially on the free tiers as they won't usually be 100% aligned with the existing UX experience on your site (e.g. need to login to comment).
+- Even a blog, without e.g. a webshop or other dynamic web service, one can still make good use of forms in various ways, but basically always to better engage with you readers:
+    - a **generic contact form** pretty much always makes sense and might even be [legally required](#legal)
+    - email sign-up for **newsletter** is the next most popular tool
+    - the **commenting** experience for users is nicer if **no login** like with Giscus or Disqus is required because the comment is handled by your own backend
+    - **polls/surveys** can yield better insights than pure quantitative analytics
+    - **contests and giveaways** can be interested if your niche is related to physical products
+    - **guest posts and local community event/meetup registration** can be interesting if a certain site traffic/size is reached
+- apart from direct contact and maybe contests/giveaways, many **more specific usecases go beyond simple form submission but also require handling associated processes** (e.g. newsletter -> delivery, surveys -> evaluation, comments -> moderation) - that why you may find highly **specialized 3rd-party providers** in those areas
+    - thus it might seem practical to decide for a setup with backend and DB to avoid an extensive privacy policy by going for a DIY approach and e.g. managing a newsletter feature yourself, however in the **future more sofisticated solutions would require serious dev work and expertise** or at the very least a lot of manual work to handle e.g. hundreds of newsletter subscriptions yourself - not to mention the effort to make sure all user data is secure
+    - in the end, using a backend and forms to handle user data yourself **only makes sense if plugins for your framework exist, that handle everything on your server **without 3rd-party service even in the middle
+    - such plugins are **basically non-existing for SSGs** it seems which means only 3rd-party form services really make sense here
+    - **with CMSs they do exist**, e.g. for WordPress you could use free [MailPoet Plugin](https://www.mailpoet.com/) or [The Newsletter Plugin](https://www.thenewsletterplugin.com/) instead of [Mailchimp](https://mailchimp.com/) to manage newsletters.
+And since newsletters, commenting, polls etc. all don't really require real-time performance, such plugins could probably also run with greater userbases on typical blog hosting infrastructure

 ### Themes/Templates & Plugins